 The winner of the 2017 Immunology Teaching Excellence Award was Dr Andrew Foey from Plymouth University.

 More information on the 2017 Teaching Excellence Award can be found here.

-If you require any further information or guidance about the Immunology Teaching Excellence Award please contact Glyn Jones.
+If you require any further information or guidance about the Immunology Teaching Excellence Award, please contact Eolan Healy.